Sharanyu/RoboProf-An-Intelligent-Agent/readme.txt

 Readme file:

-------File Contents------
+------File Contents KB creation------
+For Knowledge. base creation.

 Python Scripts:
-	-annotate.py (python script which extracts text from lecture content and gets topic information from DBPEDIA using spotlight services)
+	-annotate.py (python script which extracts text from lecture/lab contents using Tika, uses spacy to filter entities and gets topic information from DBPEDIA using spotlight services)
 	-data_loader.py (helper script which reads course and course_description data and merges to provide a consolidated data) -get_files.py (helper script which returns file paths for each of the lecture content) -graph.py (python script to generate the main knowledge base using other datasets and files.)